 Drusilla had always been fascinated by the stars, even when she had still been human.
 She wondered what her life would've been like if she hadn't been - certainly Darla would never have seen her out for a walk beneath the night sky.

 But Drusilla had never seen stars like she was seeing them now.
 She could see more than she had ever seen, even on the clearest of nights, but each of them were as bright as she remembered the sun to be, a flaming ball of gas that lit up the sky.
-Drusilla felt that she should've been blinded by the light.
+Drusilla felt that she should've been blinded, burnt to ashes by the light.

 But she wasn't.
 Even as Drusilla saw the stars in this new way, she simultaneously saw them as tiny pinpricks in the incomparably dark sky, so dark that it seemed as though each star was in imminent danger of being swallowed up by it.
-Drusilla felt that she should've been blinded by the darkness.
+Drusilla felt that she should've been blinded, swallowed up by the darkness.